-NOTE: The track tension must be adjusted in accordance with the operating conditions.
+The track tension must be adjusted in accordance with the operating conditions.
 If a lot of dust stick to the track assembly in the working place, keep the track as loose as possible.
 Track shoe link pins and bushings wear with normal usage, reducing track tension.
 Periodic adjustment is necessary to compensate for wear and it may also be required by working conditions.

 - 1. Move the machine forward for a distance of two times the length of the machine.
 Slowly reduce the machine to zero speed with the travel control.
-Stop the engine. - Adjust the track pin to be positioned at the top of the idler.Figure 133

-- 3. The operator gets on points A and B and makes the track shoe droop evenly. - 4.
-Using a suitable tool, measure the largest distance between the A/B point and the track grouser.
+Stop the engine. - 2.
+Adjust the track pin to be positioned at the top of the idler. - 3.
+The operator gets on points A and B and makes the track shoe droop evenly. - 4.
+Using a suitable tool, measure (A/B) the straight distance between both end track grouser tips at the lowest sagging point of the track shoe.